-In many sites, duplicative testing is an alternate to HIE, which may be impossible in the early mornings or at off hours from a primary care site.
+As noted above, this measure requires the use of HIE for optimal understanding of previous imaging studies For many sites, duplicative testing is an alternative to HIE, which may be impossible in the early mornings or at off hours from a primary care site.
 Implementation of HIE is one aspect that will enhance performance.
-Another might be the use of clinical decision support to understand when CT/MRI is not indicated.
+Another might be the use of clinical decision support to understand when CT is not indicated.
 Information buttons could link to educational resources at the point of care to discourage unnecessary ordering and could be used to link previous study results with the act of ordering, which has been shown to decrease the rate of ordering.